 Understanding FeNO

-Because the test is simple, non invasive and suitable for adults and children, it has become an important part of asthma diagnosis and ongoing management across primary and secondary care.
+The test is simple to perform, non-invasive and suitable for both adults and children, making it a valuable tool in diagnosing asthma and supporting ongoing management in primary and secondary care settings.

-This page explains what FeNO is, how it works and what different FeNO levels mean so that patients and clinicians can better understand the role of FeNO in modern asthma pathways.
+This page outlines what FeNO measures, how the test works and how results are interpreted, helping patients and healthcare professionals understand the role of FeNO within today’s asthma care pathways.

 Scroll down